Skip to main content

 • Other: Other types of VPS Locations.

 Locations in the real world get nominated to be on the Niantic Map.
-Users can provide scans for approved locations.
-With enough good scans, locations become VPS-activated and are assigned a quality rating.
-On the bottom of the screen of the Geospatial Browser, you can see the filters for VPS location quality and activation:
+Users can provide scans for approved locations and with enough good scans, locations become VPS-activated and are assigned a quality rating.
+The quality of a location refers to a user's ability to localize at any time of the day at that particular location.

 • Not Activated: Approved locations that do not have enough submitted scans will be labeled Not Activated.
 To request activation, a minimum of ten viable scans must be submitted and two scans need to be at least five hours apart.
 Click on "View Details" to see the Scan Progress and Activation Status.
 See How to Create a Public Location for more information.